2012–13 Manchester United F.C. season: Premier League

-The next match saw Manchester United win 3–0 against Newcastle United at St James' Park.
+The next match saw Manchester United beat Newcastle United 3–0 at St James' Park.
 Goals from Jonny Evans and Patrice Evra, both headed from corners gave United a 2–0 lead before Tom Cleverley scored a curling screamer from 25 yards.
 The next match saw United win 4–2 against Stoke City, Wayne Rooney scored an own goal in the 11th minute before equalising in the 28th minute.
 Van Persie gave United the lead just before the break, and Danny Welbeck's diving header gave United a two-goal advantage before Michael Kightly cut the margin in the 58th minute.
 Seven minutes later, Wayne Rooney scored to restore Man Utd's two-goal lead and win the game 4–2.

-United then played title rivals Chelsea at Stamford Bridge, a stadium where they had not won in the past 10 years.
-In the first 12 minutes United struck twice.
-The first was a David Luiz own goal after Robin van Persie's shot hit the post and bounced off the Brazilian, and then the Dutchman himself scored the second.
-Juan Mata scored for Chelsea just before half time, and Ramires equalised for the hosts ten minutes after the break.
-Branislav Ivanović was shown the red card for a foul near the area, and nine minutes later Fernando Torres received a second yellow for diving.
-Substitute Hernández scored the goal that saw the visitors emerge victorious.
+United then played title rivals Chelsea at Stamford Bridge, a stadium where they had not won in the last 10 years.
+Prior to kick-off, Chelsea were four points clear at the top of the table; a win would see extend their lead to seven points.
+United struck twice in the opening 12 minutes; the first occasion being an own goal by David Luiz after Robin van Persie's shot hit the post and bounced off the Brazilian, and then the Dutchman himself scored the second.
+Just before half time, Juan Mata scored a free kick to bring Chelsea back into the game, before Ramires equalised for the hosts ten minutes after the break.
+Branislav Ivanović was shown the red card for a foul near the area, and nine minutes later, Fernando Torres received a second yellow for diving.
+Substitute Hernández scored the goal that saw the visitors emerge victorious, and the gap at the top of the table close to one point.

 The next game was at Old Trafford against rivals Arsenal, in which Van Persie scored against his former club within three minutes of the start.
 Wayne Rooney missed a penalty just before half time, but Patrice Evra doubled United's lead after heading Rooney's cross into the net.
-Arsenal pulled a goal back in the final minute via Santi Cazorla.
-An away visit to Aston Villa turned out to be a thrilling game which saw United fall two goals behind from Andreas Weimann before substitute Hernández scored twice and assisted an own goal that gave United the victory.
+Santi Cazorla scored a late consolation goal for Arsenal.
+An away visit to Aston Villa turned out to be a thrilling game which saw Andreas Weimann score a brace to send the hosts 2–0 up, before substitute Hernández scored twice and assisted an own goal that gave United the victory.
+Although he claimed the match ball at the end of the game, replays showed that United's second goal was an own goal by Ron Vlaar.